-The reticulation system is reported to have low numbers of recorded main breaks as listed below from data submitted by Council to the Local Water Utility Performance Reporting Database.
+The reticulation system has low numbers of recorded main breaks as listed below.
 Further checking of this data is required to be sure it is complete.
-Break rates per 100km of mains are higher than the statewide median for local water utilities.
 Breaks in mains (100mm diameter pipes or bigger) need to be distinguished from breaks in small components (small diameter pipes and meters) as typically it is the smaller components that leak the most.
 Burst mains interrupt water supply to customers and may temporarily result in 'dirty water' complaints which needs more flushing to clear dirty water from the pipes.